gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 native application to run in enclaves, without the porting efforts that developers usually have to pay.
 For more information about SGX support, see [[Introduction to Graphene-SGX]].

-### Which Hosts are Graphene Currently Ported To?
+### Which Hosts is Graphene Currently Ported To?

-Graphene Library OS can run Linux applications on top of any host that Graphene Library OS has been ported to.
-Porting Graphene to a new host requires implementing the [[PAL Host ABI]] using the host ABI.
+Graphene Library OS can run Linux applications on top of a host-specific layer which is easy to port to different hosts.
+This host-specific layer is called a __Platform Adaption Layer (PAL)__.
+Porting Graphene to a new host only requires porting a PAL, by implementing the [[PAL Host ABI]] using OS features of the host.
 Currently, we have ported Graphene Library OS to **64-bit FreeBSD** and **64-bit Linux with Intel SGX**.
 Support for more hosts is expected in the future.

 #### Check out Application Test Cases